bigtlb/WinFormMarkup/README.md

 ```

 ### With C# Initialzers
-Need for internal variables means having to break apart the initialization flow, wherever assignment is needed, potentially at multiple levels
+Occasional need for variable references means having to break apart the initialization flow, wherever assignment is needed, potentially at multiple levels

 ```csharp
 // earlier in the initialization process